-Any exception must receive prior approval of the Administrator.
+An exception may also be allowed where the person requests to possess a weapon for instructional purposes.
 Any exception must be limited to a non-lethal weapon.
-Further, the weapon must be possessed and used only in the manner approved and must be maintained in such manner as the Administrator has directed so as to prevent it from being used by any non-permitted person or from causing anxiety or harm to others.
+Further, the weapon must be possessed and used only in the manner approved and must be maintained in such manner as the administrator has directed so as to prevent it from being used by any non-permitted person or from causing anxiety or harm to others.
+The request to bring in a weapon must be made to the administrator or administrator's designee in writing, explaining its purpose, prior to bringing it in.
+The request should be reviewed and a decision on approval or denial be made in writing to the requestor no later than 24 hours prior to the intended weapon usage.